Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/OCR.md

 ## Limitations

+- Tesseract recognizes text only - it does not do table-structure or formula recognition
 - Handwritten text has limited accuracy
 - Stylized/decorative fonts and very small text (< 8pt) are challenging
 - For best results, use 300 DPI or higher scans with good contrast
+- To OCR non-English documents, install the matching Tesseract language pack (see [Language Packs](#language-packs))

 ---